nodeschool/amsterdam/presentations/markdown/workshoppers.md

 ## Recommended electives

-If you want to challenge yourself by selecting an elective, we recommend the following workshoppers
+If you want to challenge yourself by selecting an elective, we recommend the following workshoppers:

 <pre><code>$ npm install -g functional-javascript-workshop